 Mary Ellen Doty

 Mary Ellen Doty has managed the finances at Wallace House since August 2003.
-Before coming to Wallace House, Mary Ellen was the office manager for The Housing Bureau for Seniors in Ann Arbor.
-She did accounting for the Daniel L. Bowers Co. in Rochester Hills, MI.
-Mary Ellen has a BA in Social Work from the University of Michigan and took Masters Classes in Accountancy at Walsh College.
+Before coming to Wallace House, Mary Ellen was the office manager for the Housing Bureau for Seniors in Ann Arbor.
+She did accounting work for the Daniel L. Bowers Company in Rochester Hills.
+Mary Ellen has a B.A. in social work from the University of Michigan and took graduate courses in accountancy at Walsh College.